EngineHub/WorldGuard/README.md

 Contributing
 ------------

 We happily accept contributions, especially through pull requests on GitHub.
+Submissions must be licensed under the GNU General Public License v3, which is outlined inside LICENSE.txt.

 Please see [the wiki for further information about contributing](http://wiki.sk89q.com/wiki/WorldGuard/Development#Contributing).